-– Jon Ingold, Writer and Creative Director, inkle Studios (game narrative veteran, and co-founder of the award-winning inkle Studios, responsible for games such as 80 Days and the Sorcery! series)
+– Jon Ingold, Narrative Director, inkle Studios (game narrative veteran, and co-founder of the award-winning inkle Studios, responsible for games such as 80 Days and the Sorcery! series)

 – FibreTigre, Game Designer and Writer (credits include Mi-Clos Studio’s Out There and Sigma Theory)